alcaseybsu/EndToEndForwarding/README.md

 # Network Simulation Project

 ## Overview
 This project simulates a network with PCs, switches, and routers.
-The primary focus is to combine the Projects 1 and 2 and create a network that includes switches and routers.
+The primary focus is to combine Projects 1 and 2 and create a network that includes switches and routers.
 The following topology is used for the simulation:

 ```
 PC_A --- Switch_1 --- Router_1 ---- Router_2 ----- Router_3-----Switch_2-----PC_B